Gromov-Witten Gauge Theory I: Towards Gromov-Witten Invariants for

 Consider the fiber product $Y_1 \times_Z Y_2$.
-Our assumptions imply that $Y_1|_{D^\times} = Y_2|_{D^\times}$ and that the special fibers of $Y_1$ and $Y_2$ both contract onto the special fiber of $Z$.
+Our assumptions imply that $Y_1|_{B^\times} = Y_2|_{B^\times}$ and that the special fibers of $Y_1$ and $Y_2$ both contract onto the special fiber of $Z$.
 It follows that all the maps in the bottom diamond of the diagram below are contraction maps.

-Moreover the two sections $\mc{Q} \to \mc{Q}_1 \to X$ and $\mc{Q} \to \mc{Q}_2 \to X$ agree on the open dense set $\mc{Q}|_{D^\times}$. $X$ is separated, so the two sections agree.
+Moreover the two sections $\mc{Q} \to \mc{Q}_1 \to X$ and $\mc{Q} \to \mc{Q}_2 \to X$ agree on the open dense set $\mc{Q}|_{B^\times}$. $X$ is separated, so the two sections agree.
 The Gieseker map obtained by contracting any unstable components in $Y_1\times_{Z}Y_2$ is unique, so it follows that the two given families are isomorphic.

-{\bf Deligne-Mumford:} (Sketch of proof) Let $C_v$ be a component of $C$.
+\emph {Deligne-Mumford}: Let $C_v$ be a component of $C$.
 If $C_v$ is contracted to a point by the section-forgetting morphism $F_s$, then $\mP|_{C_v}$ is trivial, so $s|_{C_v}$ must be equivalent to a non-trivial map $C_v \to X$.
 We know from Gromov-Witten theory that such maps admit only finitely many automorphisms.

-On the other hand, if $C_v$ is stable, then the existence of a non-trivial section on $C$ can only reduce the number of automorphisms.
+On the other hand, if $C_v$ is stable, then the existence of a non-trivial section on $C$ can only reduce the number of automorphisms. \end{proof}